isomerpages/moe-lakesidepri/_our-lakeside-education/Mother Tongue Languages/MTL Overview.md

 permalink: /our-lakeside-education/mtl-overview/
 description: ""
 third_nav_title: Mother Tongue Languages
+variant: markdown
 ---
 <b>Curricular Goals:</b>
 <br>
 Bilingual education being one of the cornerstone of Singapore’s education system, has a positive effect on intellectual growth and enhances children’s mental development.
-We strongly believe that learning MTLs: enable our children to have a deeper appreciation of their own culture to communicate widely with people and gain broader perspectives
+We strongly believe that learning MTLs: enable our children to have a deeper appreciation of their own culture to communicate widely with people and gain broader perspectives<br><br>
-<br><br>
-The 2015 MOE MTL new curriculum places greater emphasis on teaching and learning of spoken and written interaction skills.
-The MTL curriculum also include authentic activities to develop them into proficient language users who communicate effectively and confidently.
-Through these activities, our students also learn about values and culture.
-The new curriculum also promotes greater use of ICT to better engage our children in learning MTL.
+The 2015 MOE MTL curriculum places greater emphasis on teaching and learning of spoken and written interaction skills. <br>
+Building on the 2015 curriculum, the refreshed 2024 Primary MTL curriculum will place greater emphasis on developing students' 21st Century Competencies such as intra- and cross-cultural skills, communication skills, as well as critical and inventive thinking.
+It aims to cultivate students' appreciation of their MTL and to build in them the confidence to learn and use their MTL for life.
+It will also broaden the use of authentic contexts and materials that relate to students' interests and daily lives.
+The curriculum will be rolled out progressively, starting from the Primary 1 cohort in 2024.<br><br>
+Teachers will continue to employ multi-modal approaches, including meaningful use of technology, to engage and support students in learning MTL.
+Students can look forward to more extensive use of gamification and differentiated resources, to sharpen their language skills at their own time and pace beyond the classroom.
+Parents are encouraged to tap on these resources to support their child's learning of MTL at home.
 <br><br>
 <b>Key Programmes:</b>
 <br>